Harvey Weinstein’s Connection To Black Cube Spy Firm Under Federal Investigation

 Harvey Weinstein’s relationship with the Black Cube spy firm is currently under investigation by the U.S. Attorney’s office as the feds try to figure out if the Hollywood producer broke any laws through his efforts to quiet the sexual harassment allegations that came out against him, according to reports by the Wall Street Journal.

 In a statement released Thursday by Weinstein’s attorney Benjamin Brafman, Brafman revealed that he had met with prosecutors to emphasize the legality in any action that Weinstein had taken.
-Brafman defended any measures undertaken by Weinstein as a reasonable defense against “reckless disregard for the truth” that had been exhibited by some of his accusers and that all of the interactions with the spy firm were monitored by lawyers “who would never have authorized illegal activity of any kind.”.
+Brafman defended any measures undertaken by Weinstein as a reasonable defense against “reckless disregard for the truth” that had been exhibited by some of his accusers and that all of the interactions with the spy firm were monitored by lawyers “who would never have authorized illegal activity of any kind.”

 “We met with the SDNY to demonstrate that Black Cube was retained and supervised by prominent lawyers both in New York and in L.A., who we believed would never have authorized illegal activity of any kind.
 Furthermore, we also made clear that the sole objective was to enable Mr. Weinstein to effectively defend himself through legal action from serious and patently false allegations.
 If anything, recent developments have demonstrated the reckless disregard for the truth by certain of the key figures, whose accusations fueled the Weinstein investigation.”